 The programme has the following compulsory (core) courses:

 - Research project: Mini thesis/Mini-dissertation

 NOTE: In addition to the compulsory core modules, students are also required to select any TWO elective modules to meet the requirements of 128 credits for the whole honours qualification.

 Elective courses (choose any two of the following modules):

-BA graduates are equipped to become researches or practitioners in a variety of professional domains such as museums and other heritage organisations, language based positions (translation and editing), teaching, communication, journalism, creative writing, media work, community development, tourism and the diplomatic service.
+BA graduates are equipped to become researchers or practitioners in a variety of professional domains such as museums and other heritage organisations, language-based positions (translation and editing), teaching, communication, journalism, creative writing, media work, community development, tourism and the diplomatic service.